Azure-Samples/aks-api-server-vnet-integration-bicep/README.md

 azureDeploy: "https://raw.githubusercontent.com/Azure-Samples/aks-api-server-vnet-integration-bicep/main/bicep/azuredeploy.json"
 ---

-# Deploy an AKS cluster with API Server VNET Integration using Bicep
+# Create an AKS cluster with API Server VNET Integration using Bicep

 This article plus sample shows how to deploy an [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) (AKS) cluster with [API Server VNET Integration](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration).
 AKS clusters with API Server VNET integration provides a series of advantages, for example they can have public network access or private cluster mode enabled or disabled without redeploying the cluster.